-Maybe you’re wondering, “How does an assessment like this one enable sales?”
+Maybe you’re wondering, “How does a simple customer assessment enable sales?”

 The more the leads think about the specific obstacles they are facing, the more they become aware of how much they need something to address it.

-It gets better: Often, sales has a series of questions they ask every prospect to grade how good the prospect is.
-Having specific content like assessments, roi calculators, and product pickers starts capturing that critical information as part of your content-enabled campaigns, pre-sales.
+But wait, it gets better: Often, sales has a series of questions they ask every prospect to grade how good the prospect is.
+Having specific content like assessments, ROI calculators, and product pickers captures critical information as part of your content-enabled campaigns, pre-sales.

-Sales works more higher qualified leads, and marketing improves its scoring efforts and creates customized nurture streams to further leads through the funnel – all leading to greater efficiency, and increased revenue.
+Sales works with higher qualified leads, and marketing improves its scoring efforts and creates customized nurture streams to further leads through the funnel – all leading to greater efficiency, and increased revenue.

 Lastly, well designed sales-enablement content provides a richer experience for prospects.
-Positioning assessments, polls, or quizzes to allow the lead to learn something about themselves or their organization in process is a much less “salesy” experience.
-There’s no person on the other end making a pitch – the customer just works through the discovery process in a low-intensity, low-commitment context.
+Positioning assessments, polls, or quizzes that allow leads to learn something about themselves or their organization is a much less “salesy” experience.
+Without someone making a clear pitch, customers can work through the discovery process in a low-intensity, low-commitment context.

-Pentaho, a big data integration and analytics solution, used a product picker assessment that asks lower-funnel prospects specific questions about their current data process and problem points.
+Pentaho, a big data integration and analytics solution, uses a product picker assessment that asks lower-funnel prospects specific questions about their current data process and problem points.

 325 of the leads created through the content were qualified to Sales Accepted Leads with the data received.
 Over $200k in pipeline was directly attributed to the interactive assessment.

-Blackbaud, a marketing platform for non-profits, has seen content for sales enablement produce amazing results.
+Blackbaud, a marketing platform for nonprofits, has also seen content marketing for sales enablement produce amazing results.

 They launched a microsite called Realize Real Results, which included different types of content (including interactive calculators and assessments.)
 The microsite was promoted across various marketing channels over the course of one month.